cksachdev/msword-addin/README.md

 # Office-Addin-TaskPane-Angular

+npm run build
+npm start
+Upload manifest.xml to office.com new word document Click on Home and open the addin and you can see the typescript code in chrome developer tools

 This repository contains the source code used by the [Yo Office generator](https://github.com/OfficeDev/generator-office) when you create a new Office Add-in that appears in the task pane.
 You can also use this repository as a sample to base your own project from if you choose not to use the generator.